-The truth is that bats are none of the above!
-They aren’t flying mice, nor are they animal-vampires — at least most aren’t.
+In this post, you will learn a lot about bats.
+Did you know that they aren’t flying mice, nor are they animal vampires — at least most aren’t.
 And they aren’t pests either!
 Bats are actually creatures that help control pests, as they can eat thousands of insects every night, and help keep the rest of us safer from insect-borne diseases.

 >> See more life cycle worksheets for kids

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

 Recommended Bat Books for Kids

 The best place to start any scientific investigation is with a book.
 A good story can capture your child’s imagination and make them eager to learn more.
 And having accessible information at your fingertips is super important.
 Here are some of our favorite kid-friendly, accessible and educational stories and factual books, to get you started on your bat life cycle study.